Skip to content

 Currently Loaded Modules:

-The version of gcc can be seen in the gcc-native modules (i.e. 12.3). libfabric is the communication library for the high-speed interconnect (Slingshot 11). cray-libsci is a library of common scientific packages (LAPACK, BLAS etc). cray-mpich provides the MPI libraries.
+The version of gcc used in the environment can be seen in the gcc-native modules (i.e. 12.3). libfabric is the communication library for the high-speed interconnect (Slingshot 11). cray-libsci is a library of common scientific packages (LAPACK, BLAS etc). cray-mpich provides the MPI libraries.

-The traditional way to use the compilers is to use the Cray compiler wrappers.
-CC for C++, cc for C, ftn for Fortran.
-The compiler will be based on the PrgEnv loaded, PrgEnv-gnu in example above.
+The Cray Programming Environment provides the Cray compiler wrappers: CC for C++, cc for C, ftn for Fortran.
+The underlying compiler invoked by the wrapper is based on the PrgEnv loaded, e.g. PrgEnv-gnu.

 This is free software; see the source for copying conditions.
 There is NO